 MEMX Fail-to-Deliver

-Matthews Emerging Markets ex China Active ETF MEMX (MEMX) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $46.6M, listed on AMEX, carrying a beta of 1.10 to the broader market.
-Under normal circumstances, the fund seeks to achieve its investment objective by investing at least 80% of its net assets, which include borrowings for investment purposes, in the common and preferred stocks of companies located in emerging market countries excluding China. public since 2023-01-11.
+Matthews Emerging Markets ex China Active ETF MEMX (MEMX) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $50.6M, listed on AMEX, carrying a beta of 1.18 to the broader market.
+The fund's primary goal is typically met by dedicating at least 80% of its total assets (including any borrowed capital used for investment) to the common and preferred shares of businesses operating in emerging market countries, explicitly excluding China. public since 2023-01-11.

 Fail-to-deliver (FTD) data from the SEC tracks settlement failures where shares were not delivered within the standard settlement period.
 Persistent FTDs may indicate naked short selling or settlement issues and are monitored by regulators.